Tottenham midfielder Sissoko out for three months

-Tottenham midfielder Moussa Sissoko is expected to be out for at least three months after undergoing knee surgery.

-The France international suffered medial collateral ligament damage in the 1-0 Premier League defeat to Southampton on January 1 and missed the 1-1 FA Cup draw with Middlesbrough last Sunday.
+The France international suffered medial collateral ligament damage in the 1-0 Premier League defeat to Southampton on New Year's Day and missed the 1-1 FA Cup draw with Middlesbrough last weekend.

 Spurs expect the 30-year-old to be unable to resume training until the beginning of April.

-"Following a clinical assessment and scans, Moussa Sissoko has today (Tuesday) undergone surgery to the medial collateral ligament in his right knee," Spurs said in a statement.
+"[After] a clinical assessment and scans, Moussa Sissoko has today [Tuesday] undergone surgery to the medial collateral ligament in his right knee," a Spurs statement read.

 "The France international sustained the injury in our fixture against Southampton, resulting in him missing our recent FA Cup tie at Middlesbrough.